We'll see you in class!

 Partner Institution

-Break Through Tech Chicago helps UIC students who plan to major or minor in computer science, data science, CS + design, or computer science and linguistics to get their start in CS 111.
+CS 111 helps UIC students who plan to major or minor in data science, computer science, CS + design, or computer science and linguistics to get their start in tech.
+Each year, we accept applications for our tuition-free summer section of this course.
+We are looking for students who:

-CS 111 is the course that sets you on your way to a UIC major or minor in computer science, data science, computer science + design, or computer science and linguistics.
 This might be your first-ever experience with a tech-oriented class, and you’ll find that almost all of your classmates are in the same situation.
-CS 111 includes lots of group work — because we believe that tech skills are best learned together — and will teach you new ways to be creative with computers.
+CS 111 includes lots of group work, because we believe that new tech skills are best learned together!

-In short, CS 111 gives you the foundation in programming that will allow you to take higher-level courses in computer science and data science.
+You’ll also have the foundation you need to take higher-level courses in data science and computer science.

 What’s it like to take CS 111?
 What are some of the advantages?
-Will you be supported if you are completely new to computer science?
+Will you be supported if you are completely new to data science or computer science?
 Get perspective on these questions and more from Nandini, Ciara, Sibleen, Diya, and Drishika.

 By the end of the semester, students will have had exposure to many examples of problem-solving and have had lots of practice applying programming tools to a variety of challenges.